 Winter Aerial View

-Home to a provincial fish sanctuary, Nogies Creek is unappreciated beautiful places in the Kawarthas.
-Named for Peter Nogee of Curve Lake who hunted and fished in the area.
-Nogies Creek winding through mixed forests from Bass Lake to Pigeon Lake.
+Home to a provincial fish sanctuary, Nogies Creek is one of the many beautiful watercourses in the Kawarthas.
+Named for Peter Nogee of Curve Lake who hunted and fished in the area, Nogies Creek winds through mixed forests from Bass Lake to Pigeon Lake.
 There is a boat launch about midway down, and a parking lot near the north bridge.

 Looking North from Pigeon Lake